Pakistani al Qaeda suspect goes on trial in U.S. for bomb plot charges

 British authorities conducted daylight raids on the men's homes after Britain's most senior counter-terrorism official was photographed openly carrying details about the operation.

-Authorities said they found large quantities of flour and oil in the suspects' homes and highlighted surveillance photographs of public areas in Manchester and a map of the city center.
+Authorities said they found large quantities of flour and oil in the suspects' homes and highlighted surveillance photographs of public areas in Manchester and a map of the city centre.

 But no charges were ever brought, and a British court blocked their deportation out of a concern for their safety in Pakistan.